All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 When “Prohibition” was introduced in Atlanta, Pemberton changed the formula, removing the alcohol — and Coca-Cola was born.
 A sugar syrup with added coca (in microdoses) and kola nuts was sold in pharmacies as a “brain tonic” and a remedy for nervous exhaustion.

-Eventually, the company replaced the narcotic components with safer alternatives, and the drink became an embodiment of the American dream, marketing innovations, and globalization.
+Eventually, the company replaced the narcotic components with safer ones, and the drink became an embodiment of the American dream, marketing innovations, and globalization.
 The irony is that a product created as a treatment for addiction itself spawned another — cultural, sweet, and mass.

 andrea-tummons-cncHfkXdf0Q-unsplash.jpg